rednafi/hook-slinger/README.md

 This will start the **App server**, **Redis DB**, **RQmonitor**, and 3 **Worker** instances.
 Spawning multiple worker instances are a great way to achieve job concurrency with the least amount of hassle.

+## Philosophy & Limitations

+Hooks Slinger is designed to be simple, transparent, upgradable, and easily extensible to cater to your specific needs.
+It's not built around AMQP compliant message queues with all the niceties and complexities that come with them—this is intentional.
+Also, if you scrutinize the end-to-end workflow, you'll notice that it requires making HTTP requests from the sending service to the Hook Slinger.
+This inevitably adds another point of failure.
+However, from the sending service's POV, it's sending the HTTP requests to a single service, and the target service is responsible for fanning out the webhooks to the destinations.
+The developers are expected to have control over both services, which theoretically should mitigate the failures.
+The goal is to transfer some of the code complexity around managing webhooks from the sending service over to the Hook Slinger.
+Also, I'm playing around with some of the alternatives to using HTTP POST requests to send the payloads from the sending end to the Hook Slinger.
+Suggestions are always appreciated.

 <div align="center">